 When packing for travel, keep in mind that parents, family members, guest and students will be staying in two different residence halls.
 Accommodations are not available for the August 19-21 session (just before move-in day) due to students moving into their residence hall assignments for the fall semester.
 If you prefer to stay in a hotel, please refer to our list of local hotels that offer special Bradley rates.

 Other Important Information

 - It is most important to plan your travel to arrive on campus during the registration check-in time between 10:00 a.m. and noon.
 If you cannot arrive during that period, you should reschedule your orientation session.
-The reason for this necessity is that once the Program begins, all of our time becomes committed to students and parents/family members.
+The reason for this necessity is that once the Program begins, all of our time becomes committed to students and their parents/family members/guests.
 More importantly, if you and your student are late, you might miss some sessions that cannot be made up without considerable inconvenience to your student (e.g. placement testing, Orientation session guidelines, receiving of residence hall information and proper accommodations.)